Why might you use a fidget toy in the classroom?

 • Is the child moving about more now?
 The aim of the fidget toy is to help with focus and engagement.
 If the child moves about more it has not helped and a different sensory strategy will need to be tried.

-When could fidget toys be used at home?
+When might a fidget toy be helpful at home?

 • At the dining table when the child is waiting for food or waiting for others to finish eating